amitjohney/sylvatest/docs/How-tos.md

+---
-# How to use sylva-core
+title: How to use sylva-core
+slug: /
+---

 ## Access UIs when in CAPD behind Proxy